 You may not notice it at first, but as the filters clog up, it will become harder to suck in a breath.
 Trust us, you’ll notice eventually.
 That’s when you know it’s time to replace the filters.

-As we mentioned, the 3M 2097s also have a thin layer of charcoal pressed inside the pancake filter.
+As we mentioned, the 3M 2097 pancake filters also have a thin layer of charcoal pressed inside.
 The charcoal is there to absorb smells and odors.
 It works like a sponge.
 And like a sponge, there is a limit to how much it can hold.
 Once the filters have soaked up all the organic vapors they can, you will start to taste or smell the offending item through your mask.
 Once you start to smell the things you are trying to block out, it is time to change your filter.

 Only you can tell if it is becoming difficult to draw a breath, or if smelly vapors are making their way through your mask.
 Now that you are aware of the capabilities and limitations of these filters, you’ll recognize the signs that it is time for replacement.

 A little more about the 3M 2097 filters: They are different than the standard 2091 filters in that they have a layer of charcoal bonded in the middle.
-So while the 2091s also filter out the really nasty dust such as lead and asbestos, the 2097s also serves to eliminate lower levels of organic vapors that you may smell from solvents or household bleach.
+The 2091 filters come standard on the Lead and Asbestos Respirator Combo so they can keep out the really nasty dust such as lead and asbestos.
+However the 2097 filters also serves to eliminate lower levels of organic vapors that you may smell from solvents or household bleach.

 Thanks for reading.